What is low code? Definition, use cases, and benefits

 One of the reasons developers are skeptical of low code is the hype that is often not accompanied by practical use cases and real-world usefulness of low code software.
 We agree that low code won’t disrupt, displace, or destroy software development.
 Instead, developers will try particular low code tools, especially ones specialized for specific use cases, and replace hand-coding development when it benefits them to do so.

-Internal tool development (which developers spend 30% of their time doing) is an ideal use for low code.
-Though two out of three developers default to building from scratch (instead of using a spreadsheet or a SaaS tool), 88% of developers that do build internal apps using low code plan to keep building that way in the future.
-In other words, most developers have a need that low code solves for but aren’t using low code—but once they try low code, they keep using it.
+Internal tool development is an ideal use for low code.
+Though two out of three developers default to building from scratch (instead of using a spreadsheet or a SaaS tool), of developers that do build internal apps using low code, many want to see more investment in low code tooling.

 Low code will expand the circle of software development